From dashboards to intelligent portfolio decisioning: Scaling a multifamily analytics platform into a multi-product SaaS suite

 6. And the next wave is already in motion: AI embedded across the suite, alongside UX modernization, to enable faster data retrieval and more real-time intelligence for portfolio teams.

-The outcome: scale, readiness, and a platform built to grow
+The outcome: Scale, readiness, and a platform built to grow

 The shift from dashboards to multi-product SaaS decisioning supported a major growth outcome: the platform scaled onboarding from 4 customers to 50 in the span of 2 years, strengthening investor readiness and supporting a successful Series B raise.
 In parallel, the platform delivered the operational outcomes that make scale sustainable - faster planning cycles, more consistent pricing decisions, and stronger traceability.